The Many Ways We Can Help

-One-on-one tutoring appointments are individual tutoring sessions that must be scheduled in advance (by 9PM the night before) via myNEU.
+One-on-one tutoring appointments are individual tutoring sessions that must be scheduled in advance (by 9PM the night before) via myNortheastern.
+These sessions can be in-person or online, specified in advance by the student requesting the appointment.
 Each student may schedule a maximum of 2 one-on-one tutoring appointments per week per course.
-One-on-one tutoring sessions could be 30 or 45 or 60 minutes long.
+One-on-one tutoring sessions can be 30 or 45 or 60 minutes long.

 Small group tutoring is based on collaborative learning principles where all members, guided by a tutor, are responsible for sharing their knowledge.
 Group tutoring sessions are 60 minutes long.

-These are weekly review or problem solving sessions offered in selected courses and sanctioned by the faculty.
+These are weekly review or problem-solving sessions offered in selected courses and sanctioned by the faculty.
 Reviews are run by peer tutors (upper class undergraduate students recruited by the faculty and trained and hired by PTP) under the supervision of the faculty member responsible for the course.
 All students are encouraged to attend review sessions when they are offered.
-Attendance in review sessions is generally not mandatory; however in some cases they are an integral part of the course.
-Students should check the syllabus of their course to see whether review sessions are offered and if they are an option or a requirement of the course.
+Attendance at review sessions is generally not mandatory; however, in some cases they are an integral part of the course.
+Students should check their course syllabus to see whether review sessions are offered and if they are optional or a requirement of the course.

 This service is designed to assist the faculty interested in embedding tutors in their courses which are either project (curriculum) based or problem based.

-- Project based: It takes place when a tutor is embedded in a project based course to assist the faculty during class by helping students with a variety of tasks.
+- Project based: When a tutor is embedded in a project-based course to assist the faculty during class by helping students with a variety of tasks.
 Embedded tutoring has been used for a number of years by faculty members teaching the ENGW 1110 and ENGW 1111 courses.
 The embedded tutors in the freshman writing courses assist students during class with all the stages in the writing process.

-- Problem based: It takes place when a tutor is embedded in a problem based course to assist the faculty during class by helping students with problem solving.
-Embedded tutoring has been used in the past year by a faculty member teaching a General Chemistry course.
-This service works best when the problem based learning methodology is applied in the design and delivery of the course material.
+- Problem based: When a tutor is embedded in a problem-based course to assist the faculty during class by helping students with problem solving.
+Embedded tutoring has been used in the past by a faculty member teaching a General Chemistry course.
+This service works best when the problem-based learning methodology is applied in the design and delivery of the course material.

 These are weekly conversation sessions offered in selected modern language courses and are sanctioned by the Faculty.
-Conversation sessions are run by peer tutors (upper class undergraduate students recruited by the faculty and trained and hired by PTP) under the supervision of the faculty member responsible for the course (s).
-The Peer Tutors are native language speaker in: Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, and Spanish.
+Conversation sessions are run by peer tutors under the supervision of the faculty member responsible for the course (s).
+The Peer Tutors are native language speaker in Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Portuguese, Russian, and Spanish.
 Students who are interested in practice speaking in a modern language need to be enrolled in the respective courses in order to participate.
 Conversation sessions are 60 minutes long.